Rotation Sensor#

 reset_position#

-reset_position sets the current position of the Rotation Sensor to 0.
+reset_position resets the Rotation Sensor’s current position to 0.

 Usage: